Positivedelta/STM32-Bare-Metal-Framework/README.md

 This project was inspired by the Jason Turner talk at CppCon 2016: "Rich Code for Tiny Computers: A Simple Commodore 64 Game in C++17", see https://www.youtube.com/watch?v=zBkNBP00wJE This is an excellent talk and is well worth watching, as is his "C++ Weekly" channel

+#### Notes
-**Note**, the `simple flight controller` project is incomplete.
+- The `simple flight controller` project is incomplete.
 When it's finished it will be able to fly an RC Quadcopter using the Nucleo-64 board described above.
 This board will also need a plugin hat to host the 3-axis gyros, the RC interface and the speed controller PWM connectors.
-The KiCad PCB design and layout will be included here once it's complete.
-This project is also currently configured to build with `ninja`, see `PreLoad.cmake` for details.
+The KiCad PCB design and layout will be included here once it's complete
+- This project is also currently configured to build with `ninja`, see `PreLoad.cmake` for details.
 Watch this space for further updates...

 ## Prerequisites
 - CMake v3.27 (older versions are probably OK)
 - Nmake v14.34.x or Ninja v1.11.1
 - GCC 13.2.1

-Notes
+#### Notes
 - Microsoft `nmake` is installed as a component of Visual Studio but is also available separately as a download
 - The `ninja` build tool is available from https://www.ninja-build.org/
 - If building on a Linux box, edit the `PreLoad.cmake` files to specify `Unix Makefiles` and then use `make`